paulschwarz/-/README.md

 ## How to use

-1. Run `./gradlew build`, this creates the war file in build/libs.
-2. Run `./gradlew docker`, this rebuilds the docker image.
+1. Run `./gradlew docker`, this rebuilds the docker image.
-3. Run `./run.sh`, this runs the container and deploys the war file to the JBoss server.
+2. Run `./run.sh`, this runs the container and deploys the war file to the JBoss server.

 The sample servlets is available on `<host>:8080/bff/`.